Pinterest Hidden Image

 What’s the difference between coconut butter vs coconut oil?

-Coconut butter is made from the fibrous meat of the coconut and has a thicker, creamy texture akin to nut butter with a slightly sweet coconutty flavor.
+Coconut butter is made from the fibrous meat of the coconut.
+It has a thicker, creamy texture akin to nut butter with a slightly sweet coconutty flavor.
 Coconut oil, on the other hand, is extracted solely from the coconut's fat.
-Coconut oil can be refined to give it a higher smoke point and remove the coconut flavor, or remain raw/unrefined with more of a detectable coconut flavor.
+Coconut oil can be refined to give it a higher smoke point and remove the coconut flavor, or remain raw/unrefined with more of an intense coconut flavor.

 To compare the two, coconut oil is more versatile in cooking due to its high smoke point, while coconut butter is more of a spread and/or flavor-booster for your favorite recipes.